Instructor Consultations and Workshops

 The Sweetland Fellows Seminar, offered during the Winter Term, brings together faculty (Senior Fellows) and graduate students (Junior Fellows) who share a commitment to integrating writing into their courses.
 Learn more about the program and how to apply as a Senior Fellow on our Fellows Seminar page.

-Sweetland offers Writing Workshop to assist your undergraduate and graduate students with their writing assignments.
-Peer Tutoring available at our Peer Tutoring Centers, our Synchronous Online Writing Lab (SyncOWL), and our Online Writing Lab (OWL) are also available for undergraduate students.
-Read more about these services our One-on-One Writing Support for Your Students page.
+Sweetland offers the faculty-led Writing Workshop to assist undergraduate and graduate students with their writing.
+Peer writing consultations are also available for undergraduate students at our Peer Writing Centers and our Online Writing Lab (OWL).
+Read more about these services our Writing Support for Your Students page.

 Support for ULWR Courses